Pursued: Plot

 Months later Jeb discovers that Thor is engaged to a man named Prentice and learns that Thor and Prentice will be attending a town dance.
 Jeb attends the dance and forces Thor to dance with him.
 Grant Callum goads Prentice to defend Thor's honor and persuades him to make an attempt on Jeb's life.
 Jake Dingle warns Jeb that Prentice is coming for him.
 Jeb steps out the back door into the alley in an attempt to avoid the situation, but Prentice is coming down the street.
 The two engage in a gun battle and Jeb is once again forced to kill in self-defense.

-Some time later Thor and Mrs Callum hatch a plan to gain revenge on Jeb for the pain he has caused them.
+Some time later Thor hatches a plan to gain revenge on Jeb for the pain he has caused them.
 Thor pretends to forgive Jeb and agrees to marry him, planning to murder him on their wedding night.
 When the moment arrives, Jeb reveals to her that he knows her plan; she cannot bring herself to carry out the murder and reconciles with him.

 Grant Callum rounds up a gang of other Callums and they chase Jeb across the desert, intending to finish the job of killing all the Rands that Callum had begun all those years ago.
 Jeb finally recalls the night that his father and siblings were murdered, realizing that it was Grant who killed them and that Mrs Callum was there too.
 Thor learns that her mother had an affair with Jeb's father, and that when Mrs Callum's husband discovered it, he attempted to murder Rand, but was killed himself, resulting in Grant slaughtering Jeb's entire family to avenge his brother's death.
 On learning that Jeb survived the slaughter, Mrs Callum adopted him, out of guilt.
 Thor pleads with her mother not to allow Jeb to be hanged, stating there is still time to make up for her actions.
 As Grant is about to hang Jeb, Mrs Callum shoots him dead.
 She asks for and receives forgiveness from Jeb and Thor, and advises them to look to the future and enjoy their lives together.